Lcressot/gym-round_bot/README.md

 	env.render()
 ```

+## Use on a server :

+This environment uses OpenGL to render 3D objects and thus needs a graphic card to run.
+You may try to run it either way on a server: in this case please post your solution or report an issue.

-# Development
+# Contributing <a name="contributing"></a>

-## TODO
+## TODO <a name="todo"></a>
 ### DEV
-+ rectify strange rotation parameterization of robot_block in model (ry,rx) -> (rx,ry)
 + add other movable object that can be pushed by the robot, or doors that can open (see TriggerButton Blocks)
 + add pytest tests

-### BUGS
-+ Cannot close window when it not interactive.
-It should be closable.
-+ The robot y rotation in free flying mode for debug is not correct (not very important) see function RoundBotWindow.on_mouse_motion
++ correct the robot rotation in free flying mode with global point of view (debug mode) : it is not correct, the robot block needs to be rotated in all direction and not only around y axis (not very important issue).
+This correction may apply to any other rotating block.
+See methods round_bot_model.Block.update and round_bot_window.RoundBotWindow.set_3D.

-## Code documentation
+## Code documentation <a name="documentation"></a>
-Please use this documentation format to document the new functions (and change the old which are not conform):
+Please use this documentation format to document the new functions (and change the old which are not conform yet):
 ```Python

 def function(param_1, .. param_n):